Ensure you don’t miss our annual Poetry Competition deadline! Young people in the UK have until 19th December 2021 to submit their poems.

 The competition is held every year as part of GMD.
-Entrants are encouraged to reflect the theme of ‘protecting humanity from genocide in their poem.
+Entrants are encouraged to reflect the theme of ‘protecting humanity from genocide’ in their poem.
 Poems should be respectful of the topic.

-First Prize: Paid trip to Bosnia with an accompanying adult in July covering the date of the annual Srebrenica memorial.
+First Prize: Paid trip to Bosnia with an accompanying adult in July covering the date of the annual Srebrenica or other memorial.
 Includes flights, accommodation and meals.
 Winners will visit key sites in the war with a guide to the events that took place.

-Second prize: £50 IHRC Bookshop voucher.
+Second Prize: £50 IHRC Bookshop voucher.

-Third prize: £25 IHRC Bookshop Voucher.
+Third Prize: £25 IHRC Bookshop voucher.

 All winners will be awarded a certificate of achievement.

 In addition to or individual prizes, IHRC will be offering a prize to the school which has entered the most entries.
-Details of the 2020 prize will be announced soon.